Movable intersection and bigness criterion: Technical preliminaries

 \begin{proposition} (see \cite[Proposition 2.3]{Bou04}) Let $\alpha$ be a movable $(1,1)$-class and let $\omega$ be a K\"ahler class, then for any $\delta>0$ there exist a modification $\mu: Y\rightarrow X$ and a K\"ahler class $\widetilde{\omega}$ over $Y$ such that $\alpha+\delta \omega=\mu_* \widetilde{\omega}$. \end{proposition}

 \begin{remark} In \cite{Bou04}, $\alpha$ is called modified nef if $\alpha=Z(\alpha)$ (see \cite[Definition 2.2 and Proposition 3.8]{Bou04}).
 Here we call it movable in order to keep the same notation as the algebraic geometry situation.
-Let $L$ be a big line bundle over a smooth projective variety and let $\alpha=c_1(L)$.
-Then $\alpha$ is modified nef if and only if $L$ is movable, that is, its base locus is of codimension at least two. \end{remark}
+Let $L$ be a line bundle over a smooth projective variety and let $\alpha=c_1(L)$, then $\alpha$ is modified nef if and only if $L$ is movable. \end{remark}